-It is not often that I go to scientific sites to do research for the newsletter.
-However, this time I found information at Scientific American, the Vet Medicine program at the University of California-Davis and the Smithsonian Magazine.
+This article contains information found at Scientific American, the Vet Medicine program at the University of California-Davis and the Smithsonian Magazine.

 The history of the domesticated cat has changed in the last five years due to archeological finds.
-It was first believed that the domestication of cats occurred around 3,600 years ago by the Egyptians.
-However, through genetic testing and new archeological evidence, domesticated cats may have been around as far back as 10,000 years!
+It was first believed that the domestication of cats occurred around 3,600 years ago by the Egyptians, but through genetic testing and new archeological evidence, domesticated cats may have been around as far back as 10,000 years!

 There is a lot of evidence for the domesticated cat in Egyptian times.
 Mummified cats are found in many burial tombs, along with statues and carvings.
 In Ancient times, the cat was worshipped as a god.
-I think my cats still think they are gods.
 Bast was one of the cat goddesses.

 There had to be a large population of cats in the Ancient world.
 Some resources suggest there were cat breeders that ensured there were enough cats for sacrifice and mummification.
 In 1888, a discovery outside of Beni Hasan uncovered a tomb dating back to 1000 BC or earlier that held 80,000 cat mummies.
 One resource indicated that if you wanted your cat mummified there were only a few places who could do the process.
 That may have been the case at Beni Hasan.